 3.7.0 July 14 2023

 - UPDATED: we've removed the account sign-in requirement for basic usage of the site.
 This was introduced back in 2020 when operating costs for the site had become an issue.
-Now, you can use free features of the site without an account, although we still recommend signing in (to save your Settings, Locations, and to access PRO and Skyfire subscription features).
+Now, you can use some free features of the site without an account, although we still recommend signing in (to save your Settings, Locations, and to access PRO and Skyfire subscription features).

 - UPDATED: we've made solar eclipse information for 2023 and 2024 available to all users, with no subscription required.